JasonBurnsInfosec/WOD_randomizer/README.md

 # WOD_randomizer
-Simple script to pull a random WOD from crossfit.com (workout only) and can then be displayed on a monitor in your gym
+Simple script to pull a random WOD from crossfit.com (workout only) and can then be displayed on a monitor in your gym.
+Local HTML file displays a timer for ease of tracking/timing WODs.

-Still need to add a running clock to the webpage to allow timing via the webpage as well.
-Also need to add error handling for request fails or random rolls that land on rest day WODs.
+Need to add error handling for request fails or random rolls that land on rest day WODs.
+Could use some css beautifying but come on, who cares.

 The real purpose of this was to practice web scraping, parsing, transforming, and utilizing arbitrary web data.